mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "_id" : ObjectId("59a06674c8df9f3cd2ee7d51"), "name" : "Sun", "gravity" : { "value" : 274, "units" : "m/s^2" } }
 { "_id" : ObjectId("59a06674c8df9f3cd2ee7d55"), "name" : "Mars", "gravity" : { "value" : 3.71, "units" : "m/s^2" } }
 ```

+And ofcourse, an exception.
+Here we can say we're getting *name* and the *gravity* field, but we're also getting the *_id* field.
+The *_id* is the only field that we must explicitly remove.